photoprism/photoprism-docs/docs/getting-started/faq.md

 great if you only have a few thousand files to index.

 MariaDB lacks some features that MySQL Enterprise Edition offers.
-On the other hand, MariaDB has many optimizations such as an improved thread pool that can run faster.
+On the other hand, MariaDB has many optimizations like an improved thread pool that improve performance.
 It is also completely open-source.

 ### Can I install PhotoPrism in a sub-directory on a shared domain?